I recently needed to convert text files created by one application into a completely different format, to be processed by a different application.

 In some cases, the files were too large to be read into memory all at once (without causing resource problems).
 Here “too large” meant tens or hundreds of gigabytes.

 The source files also did not always have line terminators (some did; most did not).
-Instead they had separately defined record layouts, which specified the number of fields in a record, together with the field terminator character.
+Instead they had separately defined record layouts, which specified the number of fields in a record (with data types), together with the field terminator character.

 I therefore needed to (a) find a way to read a source file as a stream of characters, and (b) define how the program would identify complete records, by counting field terminators.